strong-roots-capital/dom-ts/readme.md

 >   - do interfaces implement each other?
 >   - is there documentation for every function?
 >   - does shadow dom in document allow for 2 copies?
 Don't think so.

-## Recommended Reading

-> todo: expand and make into a story.

-### What is `meta`?

-There is currently no way to infer what the event map is of an element via Typescript.
-Our solution was to manually go through each element and get the element's `tagName`, `Element` and `EventMap`.